Grades are posted in PAWS at the end of each term. Allow two weeks after the last day of finals for your complete grade report to post.

 If you were Academically Dropped for any amount of time and you wish to change your field of study, you must first obtain permission to re-enter from the academic dean of the school or college from which you were dropped.
 When reapplying, indicate your current desired field of study in the appropriate box on the application.
 If readmitted, you must contact the academic dean of the school or college you wish to transfer to and initiate the process of officially changing your classification.
 It may be beneficial to contact the academic dean of your new school or college to discuss the possibility of reclassification before you apply for admission.

-The Academic Forgiveness Policy aims to make it possible for undergraduate students who attended UWM years before, attained low GPAs, and left without completing their degree to return without suffering all the consequences from their previous poor performance.
+The Academic Forgiveness Policy (PDF) aims to make it possible for undergraduate students who attended UWM years before, attained low GPAs, and left without completing their degree to return without suffering all the consequences from their previous poor performance.

 Undergraduate students who meet the eligibility criteria below may apply for Academic Forgiveness through their school/college academic advising unit.